OwenL98/Nisien-Tea-Round-Picker-App/README.md

 `flutter run`
 This should run the application on the emulator.
 If you get an option to select which device to run on, select the number associated to the android emulator.

 This is now running and you can use the app.

-NOTE: in order to `Pick Tea Maker` button to pick someone to make the tea you will need to run the [Back End Application](https://github.com/OwenL98/Nisien-Tea-Round-Picker) in order for the api call to work.
+NOTE: The [Back End Application](https://github.com/OwenL98/Nisien-Tea-Round-Picker) will need to be run simultaneously for the 'Pick Tea maker' button to call the API and return a person to make the tea.